AP Statistics Unit 9 Practice Test: Inference for Quantitative Data: Slopes

 Question 5 Explanation:

+The correct answer is (B).
 All other factors remaining the same, the width of the confidence interval will decrease as the sample size increases.
-Answer B is correct.
+This is because the standard error has $n$ in the denominator, whether it’s a proportion, mean, difference in means, etc.

 Question 6